-People with type 2 diabetes are often given medications including insulin to help control their blood glucose levels.
+People with type 2 diabetes are often given medications including insulin to help manager their blood glucose levels.
 Most of these medications are in the form of tablets, but some are given by injection.
 Tablets or injections are intended to be used in conjunction with healthy eating and regular physical activity, not as a substitute.

 Diabetes tablets are not an oral form of insulin.Speak with your doctor or pharmacist if you experience any problems.
 An alternative medication is usually available.

 All people with diabetes need to check their glucose levels on a regular basis.
 When taking medication, you may need to check your glucose levels more often to keep you safe and to ensure the medication is having the desired effect.